 If you prefer undertaking your financial analysis by studying charts and investigating trends, you have the mindset for technical analysis.
-Or, if your investment decisions are guided by financials, revenue growth, profitability, EPS, etc., you have the mindset for fundamental analysis.
+Or, if your investment decisions are guided by financials, revenue growth, profitability, EPS and business, you have the mindset for fundamental analysis.
 In short, fundamental analysis utilizes a pragmatic, logical approach towards investing whereas technical analysis helps to understand the psychology of the market.

 What is Fundamental Analysis?

 Revenue accounts to the sales earned by a company during a given period.
 Investors consider quarterly and annual sales of the business during their analysis.
 The vital component of revenue analysis is observing the direction of the revenues.
 While the increase in revenue is considered a positive sign, the decline of sales needs to be analyzed.
-Sales can decline due to a wide array of reasons which can include a one-off abnormality, loss of market share to competition, the decline in goods and services of the company etc.
+Sales can decline due to a wide array of reasons which can include a one-off abnormality, loss of market share to competition, the decline in goods and services of the company or industry level headwinds or tailwinds.

-Also in cases of quarterly increase or decline in sales, investors also need to consider whether the sales have increased or decline due to the performance of the company, change in demand due to seasonality etc.
+Also in cases of quarterly increase or decline in sales, investors also need to consider whether the sales have increased or decline due to the performance of the company, change in demand due to seasonality.

 EPS (Earnings Per Share)

 While sales are important, converting those sales into profits is the basic goal of any business.
 In case a company has increased sales but is experiencing declining profitability or even losses, it is a matter of concern.
-It indicates expenditure exceeding revenues and poor management.
+It indicates that expenditure is exceeding revenues growth driven probably by poor management.
 Investors desire to invest in companies which have increasing margins and hence an EPS growth is an important indicator of a company’s financial performance.

 In simple words, the P/E ratio or the price to earnings ratio of business is the prevailing stock price being divided by the annual EPS.
 There is no uniformity while determining a good P/E ratio.
-High growth companies trade at a higher P/E ratio whereas stable and low growth companies can trade at a lower P/E. Investors use P/E towards analyzing the growth prospects of a company and how much higher should one pay over the current earnings of the company to acquire its stock.
+High growth companies trade at a higher P/E ratio whereas stable and low growth companies can trade at a lower P/E. Investors use P/E towards analyzing the growth prospects of a company and the premium one needs to pay over the current earnings of the company to acquire its stock.

 What is Technical Analysis?